 At the annual St. Patrick Day party at the office or somewhere else, it is kind to avoid awkward situations by providing non-alcoholic drinks for non-drinkers.
 Not everyone drinks alcohol, but everyone likes to have fun and enjoy delicious beverages.
 If you prefer, you can spice up any of these recipes by adding an alcohol of your choice.

 Here I offer half a dozen timeless drink recipes that skip the alcohol.
 Some are healthier than others, but all include fruits and/or vegetables in tasty combinations.
 Enjoy them any time of the year, not just on St. Patrick's Day!

 Alcohol or Non-Alcoholic Drinks?

-Some individuals are allergic to alcohol or become ill, no matter how little alcohol they consume.
-Others have had a bad experience with beverage alcohol, or may be alcoholics that have committed to not drinking.
-Some folks may refuse to drink simply to make a point of not being influenced by a crowd enjoining them to do so.
+Some individuals are allergic to alcohol or become ill no matter how little alcohol they consume.
+Others have had a bad experience with alcohol or may be recovering alcoholics that have committed to not drinking.
+Some folks may refuse to drink simply to make a point of not being influenced by a crowd to do so.

-In any event, many people have good reasons to refrain from using alcohol, so some non-alcoholic beverages can be includes at any gathering.
+In any event, many people have good reasons to refrain from using alcohol, so some non-alcoholic beverages should be available at every gathering.

-Kale is the modern superfood that is appearing in many healthy drinks.
+Kale is a modern superfood that appears in many healthy drinks.

-You can make your own lemonade or purchase frozen, and then add green vegetable coloring to it, or you can make this healthy De-toxifying Drink, if you have a juicer.
+You can make your own lemonade or purchase frozen then add green vegetable coloring to it.
+You can make this healthy detoxifying drink if you have a juicer.

 - 1 Head of romaine lettuce